jsmolka/shell/README.md

 # eggcpt
-A collection of common code.
+Here be dragons (and common code).